Coming Soon – October 2017

 We need the laws of economics to help guide our choices and actions in a very uncertain world.
 We also need them to protect us from the “thinkers for hire” who, paid by special economic interests, try to persuade us to ignore reality.

 This short work is also a complete course in economics.
-Unlike the dry-as-dust and often irrelevant textbooks forced on high school and college students, it is written in a lively and even sparkling style.
+Unlike the dry-as-dust and often irrelevant textbooks forced on high school and college students, it is written in a lively style.

 About the Author